 Donatello joined Watsi on November 5th, 2015.
-Nine months ago, Donatello joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Donatello's most recent donation traveled 5,900 miles to support Israel, a curious baby and animal lover from Colombia, to fund a polydactyly procedure so he can learn to walk.
+Twelve months ago, Donatello joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Donatello's most recent donation traveled 4,900 miles to support Maung, a father from Burma, to fund surgery for a severe infection on his foot.

 Israel is a one-year-old baby from Colombia who loves animals.
 His mother came to Colombia from Venezuela to seek better opportunities, where she fell in love with a Colombian man who became Israel's father.
 Israel loves to play with cars and his dog.
 Even though he doesn't speak a lot yet, he is constantly looking for a phone to call his grandmother.
 Israel was born with polydactyly of both feet.
 This means that he has an extra toe on each foot, which prevents him from wearing shoes and walking normally.
 On August 17th, surgeons from our medical partner will perform a polydactyly repair procedure to remove the extra digits.
 Our medical partner, Clínica Noel, is requesting $799 to fund this procedure.
 After surgery, Israel will be able to start wearing shoes and learn to walk and run.
 His mother offered advice for other mothers in a similar situation to stay hopeful: “The only thing that worried me was to know if he was going to be able to walk normally and wear shoes.
 I would tell a mother whose son was just diagnosed with polydactyly to just calm down and let the doctors help her, fortunately, this is not a complex pathology and the treatment already exists.”